enthdegree/kobo-emacs/README.md

 mkdir -p "$HOME"
 ```

-### NiLuJe usbnet configs
+### usbnet configs
-NiLuJe has helpfully provided a package containing busybox, tmux and ssh
+NiLuJe has helpfully provided a usbnet package containing busybox, tmux and ssh
 [here](https://www.mobileread.com/forums/showthread.php?t=254214).
  - As described in the link, it creates several tunnels via udev rule (then `/usr/local/stuff/bin/stuff-daemons.sh`) which should be disabled with
 ```
 touch /mnt/onboard/niluje/usbnet/etc/NO_TELNET # Disable inetd
 touch /mnt/onboard/niluje/usbnet/etc/NO_SSH # Disable ssh
 ```
- - It includes a nice and extensive but unusual tmux config at `/mnt/onboard/.niluje/usbnet/etc/tmux.conf`.
+ - It includes a nice but unusual tmux config at `/mnt/onboard/.niluje/usbnet/etc/tmux.conf`.
 Overriding its options back to default is a mess.
-Instead I renamed it to `tmux.conf.niluje` and put my own config in `$HOME/.tmux.conf`
+Instead I moved it to `tmux.conf.niluje` and put my own config in `$HOME/.tmux.conf`
- - Compiling `ncurses` natively, the build scripts expect slightly different argument handling from usbnet's provided `busybox install` applet.
-This can be corrected by replacing the `/usr/bin/install` symlink with a script:
+ - The `ncurses` build scripts expect different argument handling from usbnet's applet `busybox install`.
+Correct this by replacing the `/usr/bin/install` symlink with a script:
 ```
 #!/bin/sh
 /usr/local/niluje/usbnet/bin/busybox install $@
 ```

-## Native compilation
+## Native dependency compilation
-Finally on the Kobo we can leverage our host toolchain.
-Similarly run `source opt/env.sh` then `./configure [...]; make; make install`.
+On the kobo we run `source opt/env.sh` then `./configure [...]; make; make install`.

   - ncurses-6.3
     - For this we need a `/usr/bin/install` that works... see the NiLuJe usbnet config comment above.